 If there’s an emergency message that you need to get to your customers immediately, their phone is going to be the best way to do that.
 In the financial world, fraud alerts are one of the most important — and common — emergency communications you end up sending.

 This is the type of message customers will likely want to take action on right away, whether that’s calling their representative, canceling a card, or checking for unauthorized purchases.
 Perhaps all three.

 Email doesn’t convey the urgency that these types of messages demand.
 Depending on their situation, a customer might not check their email all day.
 If they don’t get that alert to their phone, a criminal could potentially run up charges for hours before they’re stopped.

 What you really need

 To do cross-channel messaging and orchestration efficiently and well, you need a tool that’s built to allow you to build out these campaigns in a single, simple drag-and-drop user interface, with full access to your live, real-time customer data.
-If you’re interested in seeing how you can maximize the impact of your cross-channel journeys, let’s schedule a call to talk about how MessageGears’ customer marketing platform can be exactly the tool you need.
+If you’re interested in seeing how you can maximize the impact of your cross-channel journeys, let’s schedule a call to talk about how MessageGears’ customer engagement platform can be exactly the tool you need.